shawnscoding/integrate-zoom-with-react/README.md

 I created this project to help those having a hard time to integrate Zoom sdk in reatjs like I did.

-## Warning
+## Note

+1. There are two css fils in public folder which is dynamically imported into <header> tag depends on the form submission.
-1. Please do not change any version of the dependencies in package.json as it might break the app.
+2. Please do not change any version of the dependencies in package.json as it might break the app.
-2. I have added comments to zoomConfig object to prevent confusion.
+3. I have added comments to zoomConfig object to prevent confusion.
 I hope this is helpful.

 ```js
 const zoomConfig = {